gitmikex/Agility/f5-agility-lab-master/docs/class7/module3/module3.rst

 Module 3: Managing DNS Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A \ *listener* is a specialized virtual server that passively checks for
-DNS packets on port 53 and the IP address you assign to the listener.
+A \ *listener* is a specialized virtual server that passively checks for DNS packets on port 53 and the IP address you assign to the listener.

-When a DNS query is sent to the IP address of the listener, BIG-IP DNS
-either handles the request locally or forwards the request to the
+When a DNS query is sent to the IP address of the listener, BIG-IP DNS either handles the request locally or forwards the request to the appropriate resource.
-appropriate resource.

-You can view the DNS listeners configured for the DNS sync groups you
-manage by navigating to "Configuration > DNS > Delivery > Listeners".
+You can view the DNS listeners configured for the DNS sync groups you manage by navigating to "Configuration > DNS > Delivery > Listeners".

-From there, click a listener to edit it, click Create to set up a new
+From there, click a listener to edit it, click Create to set up a new one.
-one.

-**Edit a DNS listener**
+**Edit an Existing DNS listener**

 You can view and modify the properties for existing DNS listeners.
 Since you are working with an existing listener, you can modify only some settings.